Guard Rails and Impact Ratings

 - Are there any federal or other rules or guidelines for guard rails?
 No: there are no government regulations regarding guard rails, other than fall-protection railing on mezzanines or elevated platforms.
 Consequently, there is no standard definition of what impact ratings actually represent, and no requirement that guard rails have been tested or engineered to any particular strength.
 Facilities where pedestrians and forklifts operate in the same space aren’t regulated at all for floor-level applications.
 No requirements are set for the presence of guard rails or how heavily those rails must be built.

 - Is guard rail for industrial facilities the same as highway railing?
 No; not at all.
 Facility rails are built to deflect an impact and maintain integrity.
 Highway rails absorb and disperse impacts.
 That’s why you see shredded or crumpled rails at accident scenes.
-When an industrial guard rail is hit, it will sustain damage, but doesn’t give and crumple by design.
+When an industrial guard rail is hit, it will sustain damage, but doesn’t crumple by design.
 It holds its ground as best it can, where roadway rails reduce impact and slow vehicles.
 They’re designed to protect the car and driver, where industrial rails are designed to protect what’s behind the rail.

 - What are the limitations?
 A fully-loaded forklift carries 8,000 to 10,000 pounds, so an adequate guard rail should be able to deflect it.
 However, this can be counted on the first time it’s hit.
 Previous collisions may reduce that rating.
 If you’re protecting people in a work cell, traffic aisle or other area, it’s crucial to identify and replace damaged/weakened guard railing.
 I recommend that you replace any damaged railing, even if it is protecting machinery or a facility wall or other areas that don’t typically have people present.
 Also, look at the way the impact has been transferred to the floor.
 Seemingly minor impacts can reduce guard rail effectiveness.